Six Myths About Workers' Compensation Insurance

 5. My boss will pay my work-related injury or illness expenses out-of-pocket.

-Perhaps your boss has vowed to pay out-of-pocket for your medical, living and others expenses if you’re injured or become ill on the job.
-Unfortunately, your boss may decide not to pay, particularly when the Workers’ Compensation claims reach thousands of dollars or affect multiple employees.
-Always protect yourself with Workers’ Compensation insurance so that you can ensure your expenses are paid.
+Your boss might promise to pay medical, living, and other expenses if you’re injured on the job.
+Unfortunately, that arrangement may not hold up when claims grow large or affect multiple employees.
+Protect yourself with formal Workers’ Compensation coverage so expenses are handled through the proper channels.

 6. Any pain I feel at work is eligible for Workers’ Compensation.

 Workers’ Compensation insurance is important.
-Understand these six myths as you make sure you’re covered.
-For more details, contact your Human Resources manager or insurance agent.
+Understand these six myths as you make sure you’re covered; learn more about Workers' Compensation (Work Comp) or contact your Human Resources manager or insurance agent for details.

 Need insurance for You, Your Family or Your Business?